Evolutionary Origins of Binary Neutron Star Mergers: Effects of Common Envelope Efficiency and Metallicity: Abstract

 \section{Abstract}

-The formation histories of compact binary mergers, especially stellar-mass binary-black hole mergers, have recently come under increased scrutiny and revision.
-In this paper we revisit the question of the dominant formation channel and efficiency of forming binary neutron-star mergers.
-We use the stellar and binary evolution code \texttt{MESA} and implement an up-to-date and detailed method for common envelope and mass transfer.
-We preform simulations for donor masses between $8$--$20 M_{\odot}$ with a neutron star companion of $1.4M_{\odot}$ and $2.0M_{\odot}$, at two metallicities, using varying common envelope efficiencies, and two prescriptions for electron-capture supernovae.
-In contrast to the case of binary-black hole mergers, for a neutron star companion of $1.4M_{\odot}$, all binary neutron star mergers are formed following a common envelope phase, while for a neutron star mass of $2.0M_{\odot}$ we identify a small subset of mergers following only stable mass transfer if the neutron star receives a large natal kick.
-Regardless of neutron star companion mass, we find that large supernova natal kicks are favored in the formation of binary neutron star mergers, and find more mergers at subsolar metallicity compared to solar.
+The formation histories of compact binary mergers, especially stellar-mass binary black hole mergers, have recently come under increased scrutiny and revision.
+We revisit the question of the dominant formation channel and efficiency of forming binary neutron star mergers.
+We use the stellar and binary evolution code \texttt{MESA}, and implement a detailed method for common envelope and mass transfer.
+We preform simulations for donor masses between $7$--$20 M_{\odot}$ with a neutron star companion of $1.4M_{\odot}$ and $2.0M_{\odot}$, at two metallicities, using varying common envelope efficiencies, and two different prescriptions to determine if the donor undergoes core collapse or electron capture given their helium and carbon--oxygen cores.
+In contrast to the case of binary black hole mergers, for a neutron star companion of $1.4M_{\odot}$, all binary neutron star mergers are formed following a common envelope phase.
+For a neutron star mass of $2.0M_{\odot}$ we identify a small subset of mergers following only stable mass transfer if the neutron star receives a natal kick sampled from a Maxwellian distribution with velocity dispersion $\sigma = 265 \ \rm{km \ s}^{-1}$.
+Regardless of supernova prescription, we find more binary neutron star mergers at subsolar metallicity compared to solar.

 \keywords{Gravitational wave sources (677); Neutron stars (1108); Stellar evolutionary models (2046); Common envelope evolution (2154); Roche lobe overflow (2155)}